natebessa/soccer-rsvp/README.md

 1. Simplify managing a pick-up soccer league by making it easy for players to RSVP via SMS.
 2. Keep costs as close to zero as possible because this is a no revenue project.

+This application is still very much in MVP phase.
+Some features I'd like to add to it overtime are:

+- Automating the weekly sending of RSVP requests.
+- A waitlist feature, so our games aren't over-subscribed.
+- Collecting payments when RSVPing, so people who take a spot on the roster are financially committed.

 ## Technologies

 For this project, I use the following technologies: